robrich/docker-hands-on-workshop/03-Multi-stage-build/start/README.md

 Step 1: Build the Dockerfile
 ----------------------------

 1. Create a new file named `Dockerfile` inside the `src` directory.
+If you haven't yet cloned this repository, you'll need the content from https://github.com/robrich/docker-hands-on-workshop/tree/master/03-Multi-stage-build/start/src folder (the `src` directory next to this README.md file).

 2. Add the line